Judenburg mutiny

-The Judenburg mutiny was an armed rebellion that took place in the town of Judenburg in May 1918.
+The Judenburg mutiny was an armed rebellion that took place in the town of Judenburg, Austria-Hungary in May 1918.
 The mutiny was motivated by unwillingness of some military personnel to serve Austria-Hungary during the latter part of World War I. This incident came in the final stages of the war as a result of several other rebellions within the military of Austria-Hungary sparked by length of the conflict and a difficult situation on the Isonzo front.
-The uprising was forcefully ended, and its key leaders convicted and executed by a military court.
+The uprising was forcefully ended, and its key leaders convicted by a military court and executed.

 Background

 By 1918, the Austro-Hungarian position in the war was difficult.
 The armed conflict was already in its fourth year, with the United States increasingly assisting the Entente forces.
 Armed forces of Austria-Hungary were multi-ethnic, with several battalions consisting almost entirely of members of ethnic minority groups living within the monarchic state.
 The Slovenes, being located directly next to the Isonzo front, had experienced the full effects of the war since Italy joined the Entente and engaged Austria-Hungary.
 Slovene-majority naval units, who were noted within the state to clash with the leadership, also joined forces in a major rebellion against authorities in the Bay of Kotor on 3 February, which had required repression by other, loyal naval units.